TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step2.md

 ---

-## 🔍 Question 2: Master Navigation Shortcuts
+## 🔍 Practice Exercise 2: Master Navigation Shortcuts

 Now let's learn some super useful shortcuts that will save you tons of typing: